How Many Cups Are In 500 Ml

 3. Understand Density

 Be aware that different ingredients have different densities.
-This means that 1 cup of flour will weigh differently than 1 cup of sugar.
+So in practice, 1 cup of flour will weigh differently than 1 cup of sugar.
 When converting between volume and weight, you need to take density into account.

 Practical Advice: Use online conversion tools or reference charts to find the weight-to-volume conversions for common ingredients.
 This will help you convert recipes accurately.